MrSquid25/SLAE/Assignment 5/read_file/README.md

    15) 0000002A  CD80              int 0x80 ; ssize_t write(int fd, const void *buf, size_t count);

-   ; In this case, the function called is not executed as a write, is just called but no writing is done.
+    In this case, is just called but no writing is done.

    16) 0000002C  B801000000        mov eax,0x1 ; Exit called